urg0/invent-analytics-case-study-frontend/README.md

 A modern, type-safe React application built with Vite, TypeScript, and TailwindCSS.

+*NOTE: Please start with the [Backend](https://github.com/urg0/invent-analytics-case-study-backend) set-up first and make sure that backend and database is running without any problem

 ## 🚀 Features

 - ⚡️ **Lightning Fast HMR** with [Vite](https://vitejs.dev/)